wizicer/IcerSite/content/en/posts/2006/color-orange-2.md

 ---
-title: The 1001st First Love [novella]
+title: The One Hundred and First Love [Part II]
 tags:
 - 小说
 categories: